The Saint Bernard was once a hospice dog but is now a giant companion

 These dogs are very patient and tolerant of children and

 other pets.
-They move slowly with precision and are more agile than they
+They move slowly with precision but are more agile than they

 appear.
-The Saint Bernard is not very playful with people or other pets.
+Saint Bernard is not often playful with people or other pets.
 They

 make the Saint Bernard a fantastic pet to have in a family of young children.